Fixing NitroKey On Fedora 38

 Long story short I seem to still be able to use the GNOME smartcard subsystem

-with things like Firefox while also using gpg
+with things like Firefox while also using gpg to SSH into my various servers.

 Time will tell how well this works but for the moment it has me rolling again.